-Our all-time favorite excursion: A ten-day-road-trip to his hometown California.
+Our all-time favorite excursion: A ten-day road trip to his hometown in California.
 We stopped in San Diego where we spent the entire day at the zoo, the largest and grandest I had ever seen or strolled through.
 Our second day was in Los Angeles, where I knew we’d bump into Hollywood glitter to brag about back home.

 I was right, too.
 Well, sort of.